MinaProtocol/mina/rfcs/0013-module-versioning.md

 a new submodule `T`, and the same boilerplate.
 A ppx could take the version number and submodule to produce the complete module definition.
-Perhaps it would also take the list of serializations needed (often just one or two are needed).
+Perhaps it would also take the list of serializations needed (often just one or two are needed), as well as other `deriving` items.

+It could be useful to transform data from an older version to a newer version.
+Such a transformer could be included as a ppx argument.

 ### Serialization restricted to Stable, versioned modules